miroapp/api-clients/typescript-node/README.md

 Miro class is a wrapper that handles authorization and per-user access token management.

-To instantiate the client call the Miro instance:
+To start using the client create a new instance:

 ```typescript
 import { Miro } from '@mirohq/miro-node'